 No. The artists directly benefit from the sale.
-However, there is an opportunity for guests to support Art Sale artists by making a donation to MCAD scholarship funds.
+However, there is an opportunity for guests to support MCAD students by making a donation to our scholarship funds.

 No. Artists earn from the sales of their own work.

-The average price for all sales through the event is consistently around $100.
-Student artists are limited to a maximum cost of $1,000 per piece.
+The average price for all sales is consistently around $100.
+Student artists are limited to pricing their work at no more than $1,000 per piece.
 Alumni artists are limited to a maximum of $1,500 per piece.

-The first year of the sale offered about one thousand works by eighty-six artists.
-In 2012, our fifteenth anniversary, we offered 6,611 original artworks by 461 artists.
+The first year of the sale offered about 1,000 works by 86 artists.
+Last year we offered 6,844 original artworks by 447 artists.

 Everyone from serious collectors who know what they're looking for to browsers who are curious to see what MCAD is all about.
 Because it's MCAD, people know they'll find leading-edge work created by artists who can forecast trends.

+Of course!
 Saturday is perfect for family shopping.
 Admission is free, the hours are longer, and there is a scavenger hunt for kids to participate in throughout the sale.
-On Thursday and Friday everyone, except infants, needs a ticket.
+Families are also welcome Thursday and Friday, but keep in mind that everyone, except infants, needs a ticket.